Beer Bottle

 What is Beer Bottle?

 The beer bottle has been used for over a century as a way to differentiate and market products.
-Today, it is still used as a marketing tool because it creates an image of luxury and quality.
+From creating an image of luxury and quality to being a viable marketing tool today, this has been a celebrated tool of many.
 In fact, glass is one of the most sustainable packaging materials available.
 By choosing glass bottles over plastic or aluminium, you can reduce your carbon footprint while still enjoying the convenience of take-home beer.

 Advantages: